Updated on December 1, 2022 | Read time: ~15 mins

 You can then drill down into specific team dynamics with the Review Radar.
 When there are silos, there will be a small group of engineers who review only each others’ work across multiple sprints.

-- Bring in the outsiders!
-Look for outliers and stranded engineers and get those individuals involved in the review process.
+Bring in the outsiders!
+Get other engineers involved in the review process.
 You can also see whether there’s anyone who could be cross-trained or onboarded on a specific area of the code that an engineering within the silo is working on.

 Self-merging pull requests refers to when engineers open a pull request and then approve it themselves.
 This means no one else reviewed the work and it’s headed to production.